 Photorealistic CGI is an amazing tool for architects.
 It’s the most practical visual solution for project presentations, portfolio updates, marketing activities, and contest entries.
-At the same time, 3D visualization offers limitless possibilities for the architecture professional’s artistic expression.
+At the same time, 3D visualization offers limitless possibilities for the architecture professional’s artistic expression — including 3D storytelling techniques that shape how viewers feel about a design before a single wall is built.
 And it is the choice of weather and season that allows one to create not just an informative, but also a truly atmospheric rendering.

-To show you the great variety of looks you can get for your CGI, our architectural visualization studio has prepared several examples.
+To show you the great variety of looks you can get for your CGI, our experts in architectural visualization services prepared several examples.
 They clearly demonstrate how various settings create different moods, making the renders even more impactful.
 Also, our 3D rendering specialists have shared some advice on when each option might be the most advantageous.
 Take a look!

 Weather